Domestic Violence And Civil No Contact Orders

 Every fifteen seconds, a woman is physically assaulted within her home.
 If you are a victim of domestic violence, seek help immediately.

-Vavonese Law Firm helps victims of domestic violence obtain restraining orders against their abusers.
+Vavonese Law Firm, PC helps victims of domestic violence obtain restraining orders against their abusers.
 Restraining orders often include provisions relating to temporary child custody and temporary support.
 Restraining orders can also include a requirement that the abuser attend anger management classes and sometimes an award for your legal fees.

 - Attempting to cause bodily injury, or intentionally causing bodily injury; or

 - Placing the aggrieved party or a member of the aggrieved party’s family or household in fear of imminent serious bodily injury or continued harassment, as defined in N.C.
 GEN. STAT. §14-277.3, that rises to such a level as to inflict substantial emotional distress; or

 - Committing any act defined in N.C.
 GEN. STAT. §14-27.2 through N.C.
 GEN. STAT. §14-27.7.